What’s this Moratorium?

 Some of us may not be able to pay our outstanding EMIs for the next few months due to the coronavirus situation.
 Considering this, RBI has permitted financial institutions to provide 3 months moratorium on March 27, 2020.
 The first three month moratorium was valid from 01.03.2020 to 31.05.2020.

-Does it mean that EMI’s will be given up for three months?
+Does it mean that EMI’s will be given up for 6 months?

 No EMI for all kinds of loans?

 This is for term loans inclusive of home loans, personal loans, education loans, auto loans (car and two-wheeler loans), loans taken for purchasing Fridge, AC, mobile phone, etc and any loan that has a fixed tenure.
-If your lender agrees, you don’t have to pay EMI for three months.
+If your lender agrees, you don’t have to pay EMI till 31st August 2020.

 Will you have to pay interest for these three months?

-If you are opting for moratorium, then for this 3 months break, there will be additional interest that will be collected from you by extending your loan tenure.
+If you are opting for moratorium, then for this 3 or 6 months break, there will be additional interest that will be collected from you by extending your loan tenure.

 Which financial institutions are permitted to provide this moratorium?